semilleroCV/Soccernet-depth-estimation-solution/README.md

 - 📏 Full-resolution training for enhanced accuracy.

 ## 🧩 Architecture
-The solution uses the Depth Anything V2 architecture with different encoders (Small, Base, Large), which combines a pre-trained ViT backbone with a specialized DPT head to estimate precise metric depth.
+The solution uses the Depth Anything V2 Large architecture, which combines a pre-trained ViT backbone with a specialized DPT head to estimate precise metric depth.

 ## 🛠️ Requirements
 - Python 3.9